 In Hillsborough County, the vast majority of felony violation of probation accusations for technical violations or a substantive violation resulting from an arrest for any misdemeanor offense are handled in Division K by the Honorable Daniel L. Perry.

 The clerk’s office has estimated that in 2006, Judge Perry disposed of 7,641 violation of probation cases, of which 1,234 violators went to prison.
 Division K was created in order to have one courtroom in Hillsborough County, Florida, to deal with the vast majority of violation of probation cases in a more expedited manner.

-Dubbed the "Excuse Court" by the local media in Hillsborough County, Judge Perry has heard every excuse.
-Because he handles so many violation of probation cases, he can quickly access information about the case from the bench including the probation officer's file, jail records, inmate visitation records, and criminal history information on the defendant and other people that associate with the defendant.
+Dubbed the "Excuse Court" by the local media, Judge Perry has heard every excuse in the book.
+Because he handles so many violations of probation cases, he can quickly access information about the case from the bench including the probation officer's file, jail records, inmate visitation records, and criminal history information on the defendant and other people that associate with the defendant.

 If you sit in the courtroom long enough you will be amazed at the number of individuals that lie to the court and then admit the lie when confronted.
 If you choose to speak to the court about the allegations, be truthful.
 If you hire an attorney, be truthful with the attorney when discussing the facts of the case.